Fake News Week: How to Track Fake News Around Your Brand

 It’s also worth noting that Facebook will give more weight to conversations between people than they will to those between a page and a person.

 This is where Facebook uses your profile and previous behaviours to decide what to show you.
 They attempt to work out how likely you are into like or interact with content, keeping stuff they think you won’t engage with out of your timeline.
+Although it’s worth noting a Pew Research Center study found 27% of people think the algorithm gets them wrong (make of that what you will).

 This refers to a value assigned to a piece of content that will determine its ‘relevancy’ to the user.
 The higher the score, the more likely it will appear in the feed.
 Obviously this means content will get different scores for individual people.